What to Wear Skiing: Women’s Ski Apparel Guide

 North Face Insulated Ski Pants // Learn what to wear skiing with this complete guide to skiing apparel including everything you need to be comfortable and warm on the slopes.

-If you want something more budget-friendly, I recommend the North Face Freedom Insulated Snow Pants below.
-These are the ski pants I used when I first started skiing before I was fully committed to the sport.
-They are a basic, but solid, waterproof and insulated ski pant so they’ll keep you warm and dry in moderate weather conditions, making them a great choice for a winter vacation to a ski resort.
+If you want something more budget-friendly, I recommend the North Face Freedom Insulated Snow Pants.
+These are the ski pants I used when I first started skiing.
+They are basic insulated ski pants that will keep you warm and dry in moderate weather conditions.

-Base layers are intended to provide added insulation so that you stay nice and warm under your outer layer.
-Quality base layers will regulate your body temp by wicking away sweat while you’re skiing.
-They come in different weights from lightweight to heavyweight and are intended to be combined depending on conditions.
+The first thing you want to put on is long johns.
+This next-to-skin base layer is intended to regulate your body temp and wick away sweat while you’re skiing.
+Base layers come in different weights from lightweight to heavyweight and are intended to be combined depending on conditions.

 Woman wearing Icebreaker Oasis 200 base layer drinking coffee from Aeropress in the doorway of her Sprinter van